-The open source app lets users compile personalized reading lists based on recommendations from the Open Syllabus Project — an extensive database of the most taught texts in different fields used in colleges around the world today.
+We're prototyping an open source app that lets users compile personalized reading lists based on recommendations from the Open Syllabus Project — an extensive database of the most taught texts in different fields used in colleges around the world today.

-This fall we are hosting our first ideathon at The Metropolitan New York Library Council (METRO) to gather librarian input for building the Reading List for Life.
-Are you interested in having your public library host one of our ideathons next year?
+On June 12, we're hosting an ideathon at Seattle Public Library Central to gather librarian input for building the Reading List for Life.
+This past fall we hosted our first ideathon at The Metropolitan New York Library Council (METRO) to gather librarian input for building the Reading List for Life.
+Are you interested in having your public library host one of our ideathons in 2018?
 Please let us know.

 Development and design for this new learning tool is occurring in Cambridge, Massachusetts with partners from the Open Syllabus Project (Columbia University), Project Information Literacy, and the metaLAB (at) Harvard.Project contributors: